michaelmusty/.dotfiles/README.markdown

 theme.
 This is just because I use a different color for my work session.
 The default is a dark grey.

-The configuration for Bash includes a `tmux` function designed to make `attach` into the default command if no arguments are given and sessions do already exist.
-The default command is normally `new-session`.

-My `~/.inputrc` file binds Alt+M to attach to or create a `tmux` session, and Tmux in turn binds the same key combination to detach.
+The shell scripts in `bin` include `tm(1df)`, a shortcut to make `attach` into the default command if no arguments are given and sessions do already exist.
+My `~/.inputrc` file binds Alt+M to run that, and Tmux in turn binds the same key combination to detach.

 ### Vim